Morgan Eckroth

-Morgan Eckroth (born 18 September 1998), also known by their (Note: Eckroth uses she/they pronouns.
+Morgan Eckroth (born 18 September 1998), also known by their (Note: Eckroth uses they/she pronouns.
 This article uses "they" pronouns for consistency.) username MorganDrinksCoffee, is an American online content creator and barista.
 A resident of Portland, Oregon, Eckroth maintains a popular TikTok account and YouTube channel along with participating in barista competitions.
 After competing in nationals and qualifiers for the United States Barista Championship in 2019 and 2020 respectively, Eckroth became the United States Barista Champion in 2022, thereby qualifying to represent the US in the 2022 World Barista Championship (WBC).
-Eckroth placed second at the WBC, where they were sponsored by Onyx Coffee Lab, an Arkansas-based coffee roaster where Eckroth also serve as the content marketing specialist.
+Eckroth placed second at the WBC, where they were sponsored by Onyx Coffee Lab, an Arkansas-based coffee roaster where Eckroth also serves as the content marketing specialist.

 Early life

 Morgan Eckroth grew up in Corvallis, Oregon.
 They were homeschooled alongside their brother.

 Education and career

 Eckroth attended Oregon State University where, after starting in criminology and criminal justice, they received a marketing degree in June 2020.
 As a college freshman they started working as a barista at Tried and True Coffee Co. in Corvallis.
 They began releasing short form comedy sketches about life as a barista on TikTok.
 They then expanded to Instagram and YouTube, where they maintain popular accounts on both platforms.
 Eckroth brands themself as "your friendly internet barista", saying, "[Coffee] can be serious or silly or everything in between all at once.
 We can't expect consumers outside the specialty coffee industry to find connection with us if we approach them with the expectation that they have the same foundation of knowledge we do".

 After graduating, they started work at a start-up, before returning to work as a barista to allow them to continue making coffee-related content.
 They stated in an interview with Business Insider, "Previously, so many of my videos revolved around me actively being a barista and actively working in a café.
 It felt a little disingenuous to go back to that sort of thing without actually working in the industry.
 And so I found a wonderful café up in Portland that was looking for a part-time barista, and to this day, I still work three shifts a week."
 They continue to work part time as a barista as of December 2022.
 Eckroth typically films their videos at the coffee shop they work at after it has closed.

-In December 2020, Eckroth announced a collaboration with Wrecking Ball Coffee Roasters, selling branded coffee from their online shop.
+In December 2020, Eckroth announced a collaboration with Wrecking Ball Coffee Roasters, selling branded coffee from Eckroth's online shop.